 Add One to Two Cups of Powdered Milk

 Many dermatologists recommend whole milk or buttermilk, which contains more lactic acid.
-This may enhance its exfoliating and hydrating effects and leave your skin feeling softer afterwards.
-"Milk can make your skin feel softer and smoother because fats in the milk cling to the skin," says Engelman.
+The idea is that this may enhance its exfoliating and hydrating effects, leaving your skin feeling softer afterward: "Milk can make your skin feel softer and smoother because fats in the milk cling to the skin," says Engelman.
 "You'll notice a silky, (but not oily) feeling over your skin."